Jeanne Thornton

 Jeanne Thornton (born 1983) is an American writer and copublisher of Instar Books and Rocksalt Magazine.
+Her published novels include A/S/L and Summer Fun, which won the Lambda Literary Award for Transgender Fiction.

 She has received the Judith A. Markowitz Award for Emerging LGBTQ Writers.
 Anthologies to which she has contributed to have won a Lambda Literary Award and a Barbara Gittings Literature Award.
 Works she has written and edited have been finalists for Lambda Literary Awards for Debut Fiction, Transgender Fiction, and Graphic Novel.
-Her 2021 novel Summer Fun is a one-sided epistolary novel consisting of letters from a transgender woman in New Mexico to a fictional musician based on Brian Wilson of the Beach Boys; it won the 2022 Lambda Literary Award for Transgender Fiction.